openstreetmap/id-tagging-schema/data/presets/@templates/README.md

 # About `@templates`

-Presets in `@templats` are a convention for a specific type of presets that are only used from inside other presets.
+Presets in `@templates` are a convention for a _virtual_ presets that are only used from inside other presets.

-The only fields that really matter for these special presets are the `fields`.
+The only property that really matter for these special presets are the `fields`.

-All other properties can be copied from existing presets and ignored.
-They are default values that are meant to
+All other properties can be copied from existing template presets and ignored.
+They are default values that are meant to match all cases where they might be referenced.

 ## How to use